-“And that’s why the newspaper publish this table everyday,” I continued.
+“And that’s why the newspaper publishes this table every day,” I continued.

-“Because people buy and sell their stocks everyday and these numbers tell how much the price of each share were bought and sold.
+“Because people buy and sell their stocks everyday and these numbers tell how much the price of each share was bought and sold.
 It also says how many shares exchanged ownership, that’s what the number under the volume column means.
-This table also has a lot of other information of what happened today in the stock market.”
+This table also has a lot of other information on what happened today in the stock market.”

 “Okay,” he replied intently.

-“The prices change everyday.
-Sometimes it goes up, sometimes it goes down – there are many factors that affect it but at the most basic level – it’s dictated by how people feel about the particular company.
+“The prices change every day.
+Sometimes it goes up, sometimes it goes down – many factors affect it but at the most basic level – it’s dictated by how people feel about the particular company.
 When people believe that the company will do good, many will buy shares and the price can go up.
 But if they feel that the business will do bad, more people might sell their shares and that’s how the price could go down.”

-“I see,” he said in a quiet manner.
+“I see,” he said quietly.
 He was obviously getting information overload.
 Moreover, I already saw that my friend was about ready to go and we’d have to leave their house soon.
-And so I tried to end the conversation with an advise.
+And so I tried to end the conversation with a piece of advice.